TSBSoftware/TextBlock/README.md

 </div>
 ```

-Without using TextBlock, there would be an extra level of indentation because
-of how F# processes multiline strings:
+Without using TextBlock, there would be an extra level of indentation because of how F# processes multi-line strings:

 ```
     <div>